jacecotton/tcds-site/pages/design/animation.md

 To get the most performant, consistently 60 fps animations (in modern browsers), only animate and transition properties calculated in the **compositing** process of a browser's rendering pipeline.
 These are the `transform` and `opacity` properties, and are the cheapest for browsers to calculate. `transform` allows you to animate an element with `scale`, `rotate`, and `translate`, and should be sufficient for most animation needs.

 Animating properties that trigger recalculations of style, layout, or paint (such as `width`, `font-size`, etc.) are considerably less efficient, and will likely appear choppy or slow.
-Avoid animating these properties if it can be helped.
+Avoid animating these properties when possible.

 <!--
 Further reading: